CereusLinuxProject/picom-manager/README.md

 LXQt allows to define environment variables graphically.
 We consider this ideal for begginner users.

+## Installing

+LXQt edition by default ships this package (which is available at cereus-extra repository).
+If you need to install it manually, run:

+    # xbps-install -S picom-manager

 ## Using on other distributions

-You could probably use this tool in other distros, it does needs to be patched first to not use certain Cereus specific paths and commands.
+You could probably use this tool in other distros, but it does needs to be patched first to not use certain Cereus specific paths and commands.
 We'll consider doing this in the future.